VanshikaTanwar/Analog_multiplier/README.md

 ## Synopsys Custom Compiler:
  The [Synopsys Custom Compiler™](https://www.synopsys.com/implementation-and-signoff/custom-design-platform/custom-compiler.html)design environment is a modern solution for full-custom analog, custom digital, and mixed-signal IC design.
 As the heart of the Synopsys Custom Design Platform, Custom Compiler provides design entry, simulation management and analysis, and custom layout editing features.
-This tool was used to design the circuit on a transistor level.
+This tool is used to design the circuit on a transistor level.

 </p>
 <p align="center">